jamestiotio/solvent/README.md

 # Solvent
 AI-Assisted Texture Generation Toolkit in Blender

+## Features

+- Text-to-Image Texture Generation
+  - Generate textures, concept art, and background assets by using Stable Diffusion
+  - Generate multiple texture images, all readily accessible in Blender
+  - Generate tileable textures
+  - Experiment with various adjustable configuration parameters
+  - Enable optimizations by default to save GPU VRAM and time taken for generation
+- Image-to-Image Texture Generation
+  - Create variations on pre-existing input textures, concept art, and background assets
+  - Provide mask images to indicate which sections of input textures to keep or modify

 ## Prerequisites

 Ensure that you already have the following software installed, preferably the latest versions: